Excellence in Game Development and Game Design

 Master of Interactive Technology (MIT) Degree

 The Master of Interactive Technology (MIT) in Digital Game Development degree was designed by expert educators and instructional designers to meld the theory and practice of game development.
 The MIT degree is comprised of game-related coursework, cross-disciplinary team game production, directed individual work in the student's chosen area of specialization, and a Master’s thesis.
-Students in the MIT program focus on one of four (4) specializations: Art Creation, Level Design, Production or Software Development.
+Students in the MIT program focus on one of four (4) specializations: Art Creation, Level Design, Production or Programming.

 Because the MIT and certificate programs mirror each other in curriculum, students who have already earned a professional certificate from The Guildhall may apply for Admission with Advanced Standing into the MIT program.
 For more information on the Master of Interactive Technology, see the Admission Requirements for the program.